-- 43. A business will be able to receive a subsidy towards wages or salaries of workers that have been retained in employment for the qualifying period and are being paid at their agreed rate and frequency. - 44.
-The named employees on the March 2020 social security contribution schedule will be the only employees an employer can claim for throughout the duration of Phase 2 of the scheme.
-In exceptional circumstances businesses can make representations for employees not on the March schedule (for example, an employee was employed on 1 April replacing an employee on the March schedule). - 45.
-If an employee leaves the employment of the employer, and the employer hires someone to replace them who has been on the actively seeking work list (ASW) for at least 6 months, this employee could be claimed for under the scheme.
-Employers who wish to explore this option can contact the Customer and Local Services Department for further information. - 46.
-It is possible to include an employee who was made redundant since 31st March 2020 if they were re-hired, if they were included on the March 2020 social security contribution schedule. - 47.
+- 45. A business will be able to receive a subsidy towards wages or salaries of workers that have been retained in employment for the qualifying period and are being paid at their agreed rate and frequency. - 46.
+For claims for the month of August (and subsequent claims), a business may claim for employees employed by the business who are either: - i.
+Classified as Entitled or Entitled to Work; or - ii.
+Registered and included on any Social Security Schedule in March 2020 - 47.
+This includes employees who were hired as replacement employees for those that left the business since March 2020.
+The total number of employees claimed for must not exceed the total number of employees on the business's March 2020 Schedule. - 48.
 The number of hours an employee is scheduled to work can be altered by agreement between the employer and the employee.
 Employment and discrimination legislation still apply in the usual way.
-The scheme is available to both full-time and part-time workers and includes those employed on a fixed-term contract, and zero-hour workers who were paid during the qualifying month. - 48.
-Agency workers on placement are excluded from the scheme (although employees of employment agencies carrying out duties for the employment agency itself do qualify). - 49.
-There are no age restrictions on workers that can be claimed for under the scheme, provided they are lawfully employed. - 50.
-The A Quarter 2020 Social Security contribution schedule must be submitted prior to application for this scheme (acknowledging that businesses employing less than 80 employees can defer payments under a Government deferral due to COVID-19). - 51.
-If an employee leaves the employment of a business during the operation of the scheme, the business will still be paid for the period in which they were in the employment of the business.
-The business will not be required to repay the subsidy for that employee, so long as it was correctly claimed in line with the Guidance. - 52.
-The scheme is not available in relation to any worker with current gross earnings from the business of more than £4,558 a month (£54,696 a year).
+The scheme is available to both full-time and part-time workers and includes those employed on a fixed-term contract, and zero-hour workers who were paid during the qualifying month. - 49.
+Agency workers on placement are excluded from the scheme (although employees of employment agencies carrying out duties for the employment agency itself do qualify). - 50.
+There are no age restrictions on workers that can be claimed for under the scheme, provided they are lawfully employed. - 51.
+The A Quarter 2020 Social Security contribution schedule must be submitted prior to application for this scheme (acknowledging that businesses employing less than 80 employees can defer payments under a Government deferral due to COVID-19).